Why UMD for my MSW?

 We prepare you to for the full range of social work practice

 The UMD Department of Social Work offers an Advanced Generalist program that prepares students for a wide range of social work roles from therapist and case manager to community organizer and administrator.
 We are one of the few MSW programs in the nation that includes a special focus on American Indian social services.
 Specialized courses and field placements are also available in clinical and child welfare practice for students choosing to focus their coursework in these areas.
-Content on developing cultural competence is integrated across the curriculum.
+Content on developing cultural responsiveness is integrated across the curriculum.
 Our Advanced Generalist program allows you to experience a broad range of coursework which provides you with options for future practice.

 What is unique about UMD’s MSW?